Ziwei-0129/covid-dataset/README.md

 **Data organized by**: country, date

-  - country wise no. of cases sorted by date (full_grouped.csv)
+  - Country wise no. of cases sorted by date (full_grouped.csv)

   - Latest country level no. of cases (countrywiselatest.csv)